I’ve always had a sweet tooth.

-Sugar happens to be a great source of energy, and any food that contained sugar (mostly fruits) could have literally made the difference between life and death.
+Sugar happens to be a great source of energy, and any food that contained sugar (mostly fruits) could have made the difference between life and death.
 In other words, early humans who looked for and ate sweet things were more likely to survive.

 We Can’t Control Ourselves Around Sugar